sdsu-its/fit-welcome/README.md

 ## Setup
 FIT Welcome is written primarily in Java and is run using the TomCat framework to run the WebSites.
 A MySQL DB is used to store user information, as well as log events and clock in/out times.

-__FollowUp__ is an additional optional module that is run independently as a Java Executable at the end of every day (or whenever you like) that sends a follow up email with a survey link to users who have visited within the last X days.
+__FollowUp__ is an integrated module that will prompt recent visitors to provide feedback on the service that they received with a given schedule, like at the end of every day (or whenever you like) that sends a follow up email with a survey link to users who have visited within the last X days.
 There is also a param to limit the number of emails a user gets.
+ - Param: `followup_enable` - Enables the Job that check for eligible events and send emails to the respective parties
+ - Param: `followup_schedule` - A CRON String that determines the schedule that Follow Up messages will be sent.
  - Param: `followup_freshness` - Within how many days to contact the users.
 For example a value of 3 would mean to contact those who have visited in the last 3 days.
  - Param: `followup_max` - The minimum number of days since the user was last emailed.
 For Example a value of 7 would mean that a user who visits every day would only get an email every 7 days.

+__Alerts__ is an integrated module that will send an alert to all users who are still clocked-in at the time that the job is run.
+This is intedned to be run at the end of the business day to alert cockable staff who forgot to clock out – as staff who are not clocked-out will not be able to clock-in the next day.
+ - Param: `alerts_enable` - Enables the Job that reminds clocked-in users of their status
+ - Param: `alerts_schedule` - A CRON String that determines the schedule that Alert messages will be sent.

 __Blackboard__ can be integrated to sync Users who have a Numerical Student ID, external ID, or Username with your Users Table in the DB.